kaiorosa1/100-days-of-code/r1-log.md

 I started working on the details of the Portfolio page.
 The next step is figure out how to add the functionalites.
 I have to work on the transitions of the page.
 I've worked on some React and Redux challenges on FCC.

+### R1D85

+I've solved a couple of React and Redux challenges on FCC.
+I think I'm starting to get the hang of it.
+I've added details to realidade_aumentada.html

+### R1D86

+I've worked on another page on Rodrigo's porfolio.
+I've worked on React and Redux challenges on FCC.